stepbrobd/churn/doc/proposal.typ

 = Implementation

-The tool will be implemented in Go with SQLite as the database (as described above, entities like cards, bonuses, transactions, etc. have a clear schema, thus a relational database is a good fit).
+The tool will be implemented in Go with MySQL as the database (as described above, entities like cards, bonuses, transactions, etc. have a clear schema, thus a relational database is a good fit).
 It's expected to be a command-line tool, and it should be able to compile down to a single binary.
 Some libraries that will be used include:
-- SQLite driver for Go
+- MySQL driver for Go
 - Cobra for command-line interface
 - Viper for configuration management
 - ...